Nuitka/Nuitka-website/site/posts/nuitka-release-21.rst

--  Plugins: Make not only booleans related to the python version available, but also strings ``python_version_str`` and ``python_version_full_str``, to use them when constructing e.g. DLL paths in Nuitka package configuration.
+-  Plugins: Make not only booleans related to the python version available, but also strings ``python_version_str`` and ``python_version_full_str``, to use them when constructing e.g. DLL paths in Nuitka Package Configuration.

 -  Plugins: Added helper function ``iterate_modules`` for producing the submodules of a given package, for using in expressions of Nuitka